Working

 Affectionately known as The Aussie, this lovely, loving breed of dog is the perfect companion for owners with an active lifestyle.
 Moreover, if you’ve got an eye for beauty, the Aussie’s eye-catching, soft coat and twinkling eyes come in a variety of gorgeous colours including blue merle, red merle, and more!

-So, if you're interested in getting a gorgeous Aussie pup, read on, because, in this comprehensive guide, we'll explore every aspect of the Aussie, from healthcare to training, nature, and origin.
+So, if you’re interested in getting a gorgeous Aussie pup, read on, because in this comprehensive guide we’ll explore every aspect of the Aussie, from healthcare to training, nature, and origin.

 Despite its name, the Aussie Shepherd finds its origins in the Western United States where its famed dogged nature (anyone?
 No!?) and ability as a working dog saw it rise to prominence during the 1840s Gold Rush.